mikasip/SpatialDownscaling/README.md

 ### Time-aware UNet

-The UNet architecture is based on Ronneberger et al. (2015) and is extended by incorporating a lightweight temporal module.
-The temporal module takes the time point of the observation as input, uses radial basis function or sinusoidal positional encoding to encode it to a more representative format, then uses a small feed-forward network followed by a small stack of convolutional layers to encode temporal information into spatial format.
-The temporal information is concatenated with spatial features obtained by the main UNet at the bottleneck of the network.
+The UNet architecture is based on Ronneberger et al. (2015) and extended by incorporating a lightweight temporal module.
+The temporal module encodes the time point of each observation using radial basis functions or sinusoidal positional encoding, then processes this representation through a small feed-forward network followed by a shallow stack of convolutional layers to transform temporal information into a spatial format.
+The resulting temporal features are concatenated with the spatial features from the main UNet at the network bottleneck.
 For more details, see Sipilä et al. (2025).

 ### Super-Resolution Deep Residual Networks (SRDRN)

-The SRDRN architecture is based on Sha et al. (2020) and is extended by incorporating a lightweight temporal module.
-The temporal module takes the time point of the observation as input, uses radial basis function or sinusoidal positional encoding to encode it to a more representative format, then uses a small feed-forward network followed by a small stack of convolutional layers to encode temporal information into spatial format.
-The temporal information is concatenated with spatial features obtained by the main SRDRN before the upscaling layers.
+The SRDRN architecture is based on Sha et al. (2020) and extended using an identical temporal module as in the time-aware UNet.
+The temporal features are concatenated with the spatial features from the main SRDRN before the upscaling blocks.
 For more details, see Sipilä et al. (2025).

 ### Bias Correction and Spatial Disaggregation (BCSD)